Other WF Technology Hub locations may be considered.

 - The leader will need to develop feedback mechanisms that are data driven to provide insight to the teams on what can make them more efficient and what impedes their speed of delivery

-- 10+ years of application development and implementation experience
+- 10+ years of software engineering experience

-- 10+ years of technology development experience
+- 8+ years of experience managing software development projects

-- 8+ years of technology management experience
+- 8+ years of experience with strategic planning in technology

 - 5+ years of experience with systems architecture and design

 - 5+ years of experience with modern software engineering technologies and tool sets